slerman12/UnifiedML2old/README.md

 >Stop here and rest at our local tavern,
 >
-> Where all your reinforcements and supervisions be served, a la carte!
+> Where all your reinforcements and supervisions be served, à la carte!

 **Drink up!** :beers: